walmartlabs/shared-deps/README.md

 # shared-deps

+> Will not be up on Clojars until Saturday; you will need to build locally
+> and `lein install` to check it out.

 If you've worked with projects with *large* numbers of subprojects, you may have noticed that coordinating your dependencies can get a bit cumbersome.
 On one of our main projects, we have 70 sub-projects.